Skip to main content

 One of the biggest barriers to care is stigma.
 Many veterans worry that seeking help will be seen as weakness, affect their career, or mean they are "not handling it."
 The truth is that the strongest thing you can do is acknowledge when something is wrong and take action.
 The VA, Vet Centers, and community providers all offer confidential PTSD treatment, and seeking help does not negatively affect benefits or disability ratings.

 If you are a veteran experiencing nightmares, flashbacks, hypervigilance, emotional numbness, avoidance of reminders, difficulty trusting others, or feeling constantly on edge, this screening can help you understand whether your symptoms align with PTSD.
-It uses the PCL-5, the gold-standard screening tool recommended by the VA National Center for PTSD.
+It uses the PCL-5, the gold-standard screening tool recommended by the VA National Center for PTSD and recognized by the WHO.

 Moral Injury: Beyond Fear-Based PTSD